Meet CHC’s speech-language pathologists in NYC

 Co-Director, Shelley and Steven Einhorn Audiology and Communication Centers

-CHC is thrilled to announce that, effective April 15, 2015, speech-language pathologist Elizabeth A. Ying will rejoin CHC as Co-Director of the Shelley and Steven Einhorn Audiology and Communication Centers in New York.
-Ying, who has a 40-year career of providing aural habilitation and rehabilitation services for children and adults with varying degrees of hearing loss, will share responsibility for the leadership of CHC’s acclaimed speech and hearing services with audiologist Ellen Lafargue.
+Effective April 15, 2015, speech-language pathologist Elizabeth A. Ying rejoined CHC as Co-Director of the Shelley and Steven Einhorn Audiology and Communication Centers in New York.
+Ying, who has a 40-year career of providing aural habilitation and rehabilitation services for children and adults with varying degrees of hearing loss, shares responsibility for the leadership of CHC’s acclaimed speech and hearing services with audiologist Ellen Lafargue.

 Early in her career, Elizabeth A. Ying, MA, CCC-SLP, was a member of CHC’s clinical staff where she began her pioneering work in auditory-based oral speech and language therapy for recipients of cochlear implants.
 She later served as clinical supervisor of the DeVault Otologic Research Laboratory at Indiana School of Medicine, gathering data for NIH-funded research investigations of the benefits of cochlear implantation within the pediatric population.
-Most recently Ying has been pursuing her clinical and research interests as Director of Hearing Habilitation at the Ear Institute at New York Eye and Ear Infirmary of Mount Sinai Health Systems.
+Prior to rejoining CHC in 2015, Ying pursued her clinical and research interests as Director of Hearing Habilitation at the Ear Institute at New York Eye and Ear Infirmary of Mount Sinai Health Systems.

 Linda Kessler, MA, CCC-SLP